What does growing your celebrity author mean? What is it?

 The goals and needs of an author are much different from that of an individual person.
 Everything you do outside of your personal social media sites should be geared toward marketing you as an author and marketing your book.

-The mistake most authors make is that they consider book marketing as simply posting repeatedly that people should go “buy my book”.
+The mistake most authors make is that they consider book marketing as simply posting repeatedly for people to go “buy my book”.

 The real purpose of your marketing is to build your author name into a recognizable image that instantly alerts folks to who you are, what you write and whether or not your writing is something of interest to them.
 Think about these author names to get an idea of what this means, Stephen King, Tony Robbins, JK Rowling, etc. Upon hearing your author name, the goal is that people will already know you and important information about you just as with the names listed above.